 1. Men lie because they feel ashamed.

-After my son lies, I try not to make him feel like he's unlovable or the worst person in the world.
-I address his lying and give appropriate consequences, but I assure him that he is wholly forgiven by us as his parents AND God.
+After my son fibs or tells a little white lie, I try not to make him feel like he’s unlovable or the worst person in the world.
+I address his lying, but I assure him that he is wholly forgiven by us as his parents AND God.

-This type of direction is helping your child understand Godly sorrow vs. shame and guilt.
+This type of direction and empathy is helping your child understand Godly sorrow vs. shame and guilt.

-Godly sorrow leads to change.
+Godly sorrow leads to change and growth.
 Shame leads to hiding the lie better next time.

 Good men desire to protect their wives, emotionally and physically.
-So when they have broken that because of something they did, men feel ashamed and don't want you to know what they have done.
+So when they have broken that because of something they did or a secret they’ve kept, men feel ashamed and don’t want you to know what they have done.